roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 **Example Explanation :**

-In above example, we created 1st variable `mystring` for storing the string `ROAD TO CODE 4U`,then print the original string. `lower()` function is used to convert string into lowercase letter.
+In above example, we created 1st variable `mystring` for storing the string `ROAD TO CODE 4U`, then print the original string. `lower()` function is used to convert string into lowercase letter.
 We can created 2nd variable `newString` for store converted lowercase string.
 Output is road to code 4u.

-**3. Strip()**
+**3. strip()**

-Strip() function is used to removes white space (unnecessary spaces) from the end of string.
+strip() function removes white space (unnecessary spaces) from the end of the string.

 **Example :**